See by:open filter

 Mr. Lang’s public service commitments include steady work for the San Jose Housing Clinic.
 Mr. Lang recently first-chaired a four-day trial for a client of the clinic.

-In addition, Mayling serves as issuer’s counsel to the California Statewide Communities Development Authority for its 501(c)(3) conduit financings, and special counsel to the California State Treasurer’s Office in transactions for bonds insured through the Office of Statewide Health Planning and Development’s Cal-Mortgage Loan Insurance Program.
+In addition, Mayling serves as issuer’s counsel to the California Statewide Communities Development Authority and the California Public Finance Authority for 501(c)(3) conduit financings, and as special counsel to the California State Treasurer’s Office in transactions for bonds insured through the Office of Statewide Health Planning and Development’s Cal-Mortgage Loan Insurance Program.

 Los Angeles; Santa Monica